bihor/fp_masterquiz/Documentation/Introduction/Index.rst

    :width: 400px
    :alt: A basic quiz

-   This screenshot shows a basic quiz, but not only simple quizzes are possible!
+   This screenshot shows a basic quiz.

 Thanks to the
 -------------